 The music industry is ever-changing, and it is especially true in this digital age.
-Before, big labels would sign the artists and then handle their music marketing strategy and promotional activities.
-That situation is no longer the case.
+It wasn’t too long ago that major record labels would sign the artists and then handle their music marketing strategies and digital marketing activities in general.

 However, relying only on that possibility would be naive at best.
 Today, the music industry is extremely competitive and saturated.
 With the rise of social platforms and opportunities to get noticed, more and more artists and musicians try to get out there and share their art with the world.

 To get noticed in the market, you need to create a marketing plan — a report that outlines your music marketing strategy for a period of time.
 If you are new to the world of marketing, this may seem a little overwhelming.
 However, once you start, you’ll get a grip on what to do and how to do it quickly.

 Your audience is the group of people that will potentially enjoy your music — your music fans.
 Depending on the genre of music you are creating, you will have to define a specific target audience to aim for.

 In this case, the market is the music industry.
 Identify your “competitors” and what makes you different from them.
 This will be your unique selling proposition.
 Studying the market will also come in handy when making your music marketing plan.

 Are you planning to release new music, music videos, or an album by a certain date?
 Write an action plan to make sure you’re prepared for your new releases.
 Specify your short-term and long-term goals in terms of music and tours.

 Once you know your goals, you need to select marketing strategies that will help you reach them.
 Explore the 15 effective music marketing strategies below and pick the ones that will take your music marketing efforts to the next level.

 - Set a Budget for Your Music Promotion

 After you determine your marketing strategies, you need to set your marketing budget.
 How much money are you willing to contribute to promoting your music?